GovFi Prize

 Question 2

 What is the Cost of Compliance with GAAP Accounting and Reporting Standards?
-(Contract amount: up to $8K)
+(Prize amount: Up to $8K)

 GAAP accounting standards often require governments to collect, prepare, and report information that they otherwise would not.
 This adds a new or marginal cost to finance administration that would otherwise not exist.
 GFOA wants to know: What is the marginal cost to comply with new reporting standards, including staff time, consulting time (including external auditors and other accounting service providers), software and any other relevant costs?
 We are interested in total costs, include staff time, software upgrades, and consultant support, after the standard is “live”.
 We are also interested in seeing data from a random selection of governments or at least reasonably representative of the range of capabilities that local governments have to implement new standards.